Saikowshik007/LeetcodeTracker/README.md

     - `createdAt`: Account creation timestamp
     - `solvedProblems`: Object mapping problem IDs to boolean values

+## Algorithm Animations

+The application includes interactive animations to help users understand how different algorithm patterns work.
+Each pattern has its own animation that demonstrates the core concept visually.

+### Available Animations

+- **Two Pointers - Converging**: Visualizes how two pointers move toward each other from opposite ends of an array
+- **Two Pointers - Fast & Slow**: Demonstrates cycle detection using fast and slow pointers
+- **Sliding Window - Fixed Size**: Shows how a fixed-size window slides through an array
+- **Sliding Window - Variable Size**: Illustrates how a window can grow and shrink based on conditions

+### Animation Controls

+Each animation includes:
+- Play/Pause button: Start or pause the animation
+- Reset button: Return to the initial state
+- Speed control: Adjust the animation speed

+### Adding New Animations

+To add a new animation:

+1. Create a new animation function in `js/animations.js`
+2. Register the animation in the `animationRegistry` object
+3. Store any necessary animation data in Firebase using the `storePatternAnimationData` function

 ## Future Enhancements

 - Add more LeetCode patterns and problems